We can easily schedule WordPress cron using the Cron Jobs function in cPanel, this guide will teach you how!

-Users may prefer to schedule WordPress cron tasks for certain daily or weekly times, whether it is to reduce application load during peak periods or ensure certain tasks are completed at a given time.
+Users may want to schedule WordPress cron tasks for daily or weekly intervals, whether it is to reduce application resource consumption during peak periods or to ensure certain tasks are completed at a specified time.

-In this guide, we will disable WordPress automated cron tasks and schedule the WordPress cron tasks to be completed daily at midnight.
+In this guide, we will teach you how to disable WordPress automated cron and schedule a WordPress cron task which will perform daily at midnight.

-1. Open your terminal window and ssh to your hosting server (please update the below command with your SFTP login details):
+- Open Terminal and SSH to your hosting server (update the below command with your SFTP login details):

-4. Add the following text to the end of your wp-config.php file, to insert the text firstly type i to enter insert mode, then paste the text below:
+- To disable WordPress' automated cron, add the following text to the end of your wp-config.php file, you can insert the text by typing i to enter insert mode, then paste the text below:

-5. Now we have disabled WordPress' automated cron tasks, let's create the WordPress cron schedule within cPanel.
-Please login to cPanel and use the search bar to find Cron Jobs function.
+- Now let's create the WordPress cron schedule within cPanel.
+Login to cPanel and use the search bar to locate the Cron Jobs function.

-6. Within the Cron Jobs function, scroll down to view the Add New Cron Job section, now select Once Per Day option from the Common Settings down down menu.
+Scroll down to the Add New Cron Job section and select Once Per Day option from the Common Settings down down menu.

-The form will auto fill the time schedule based on your selection.
+The form will auto fill the schedule based on your selection.

-7. For the task to launch WordPress cron process, enter the below string into the Command section, be sure to update the string with your domain name:
+Enter the below string into the Command section, be sure to replace yourdomain.com with your domain name:

 wget -q -O - http://yourdomain.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1Select Create New Cron Job to save.